minima52/digital-garden/_pages/trip/east-asia-2014.md

 ### Seoul (37.5665° N, 126.9780° E)

-I remember feeling excited when our flight landed in Incheon Airport.
+I remember feeling excited when our flight landed in Incheon Airport.<br />
+Our stay in Seoul was at a hanok looked after by a host who waited for us on our arrival. <br />
-We stayed at a hanok and the host was such a delight to have making us breakfast every morning.
+She was such a delight to have, making sure we were well fed each morning.<br />
-On our final night she made us Tteokguk (떡국), which consists of sliced rice cakes in a broth.
+On our final night she made us Tteokguk (떡국), made of sliced rice cakes in a broth.
 Glad to say I savoured every bite of it.

 <img src="/assets/2014-skorea-001.jpg" alt="Along the Han River">